gunannan1/DistributedSystem/README.md

 #### Login Redirection

 Use the table that maintained by the announce process, new coming client connection may be redirected to another server which hold 2 or more clients than the server itself.

+## Contributors

+Ning Kang

+Nannan Gu

+Yiru Pan

+Wenyi Zhao

+## Copyright

+This is a solution of Distributed System of University of Melbourne(2018).

+Refer to the idea of this project is ok but **DO NOT COPY**.